Marie Royce: Awards

 In 2019, Royce was decorated with the “Order of Civil Merit, Commander by Number,” by Felipe VI.
 In October 2020, Royce was recognized with an Honorary Doctor Causa from the University of Tirana in Albania.
 Royce was recently honored by her high school alma mater, Pomona Catholic, with their Pillar of Scholarship Distinguished Alumna Award.

-In April of 2021, Royce joined the USC Center of Public Diplomacy as a member of their Board of Advisors.
+In April 2021, Royce joined the USC Center of Public Diplomacy as a member of their Board of Advisors.
 Royce was also honored by the Congressional Families Cancer Prevention Program part of the Prevent Cancer Foundation, with the Congressional Families Leadership Award, as a longstanding member of the Congressional Families Executive Council and supporter of both program and Foundation-wide events.

-In September 2021, Royce, was honored with the 2021 Career Achievement Award at the 2021 Professional Fraternity Association Conference in Irving, Texas for her service as the former Assistant Secretary of State for Educational and Cultural Affairs.
+In September 2021, Royce was honored with the Career Achievement Award at the 2021 Professional Fraternity Association Conference in Irving, Texas for her service as the former Assistant Secretary of State for Educational and Cultural Affairs.
 The Career Achievement Award is the highest level of recognition given by the Professional Fraternity Association, which represents over 100,000 undergraduate and graduate students on over 1,000 college campuses across the nation.
 Royce has been active with the co-ed professional fraternity Pi Sigma Epsilon, one of the 30 fraternal member groups represented by PFA that has collectively initiated 2.5 million members in professional fields.
 Royce was selected for her career achievements in the private sector, her philanthropic work at the US Department of State, and her continued involvement over the past 40 years.

+In January 2025, Royce was honored with the Dr. Martin Luther King Jr. Legacy Award for "Leadership in Global Education" for working to keep the Dream Alive...
+Commitment - Leadership - Service... at the 33rd Anniversary of the International Salute to the Life & Legacy of Dr. Martin Luther King, hosted and presented by the Institute for the Advancement of Multi-cultural and Minority Medicine (IAMMM).
+The celebration was held at the Willard Hotel in Washington, DC.
+Royce was recognized for her accomplishments and contributions over the years.

+Dr. King once said, “The function of education is to teach one to think intensively and to think critically.
+Intelligence plus character—that is the goal of true education.

+The Council on International Educational Exchange (CIEE) presented Secretary Royce with the CIEE BridgeUSA "Vision and Impact" Award at their 2025 International Exchange Conference in Washington, DC.
+Royce was recognized for her visionary leadership in launching the BridgeUSA brand and expanding global exchange initiatives, including the Academy for Women Entrepreneurs—now active in more than 100 countries.

 Personal life

-She is married to Ed Royce, a former member of the United States House of Representatives.
+Royce is married to Ed Royce, a former member of the United States House of Representatives.